 Description of spreadsheet

 The first sheet you will encounter after the Setup sheet is the Dashboard.
-Here, you will find a summary of essential parts of your portfolio.
-On the top you will find your daily performance and the performance of your cryptocurrencies and stocks.
+Here, you will find a summary of the essential parts of your portfolio.
+On the top, you will find your daily performance and the performance of your cryptocurrencies and stocks.
 Moreover, you can view your current cash balance and account balance on the top right.
-In the middle on the right you can see your total unrealized gains and the performance of your entire portfolio.
+In the middle, on the right, you can see your total unrealized gains and the performance of your entire portfolio.

-If you wish to view key metrics on an asset you own, simply click on the arrow next to the name of the symbol (in this case bitcoin) and you will be presented with some financial metrics and a sparkline!
-The waterfall graph presents the unrealized amount your portfolio has gained (or lost) and the relative contribution of the assets.
-For example, you could have lost 90% on a stock, but if you only paid 100 dollars for that stock, then it is possible that the impact on your portfolio is still small.
+If you wish to view key metrics on an asset you own, click on the arrow next to the symbol’s name (in this case, bitcoin), and the tracker will present you with some financial metrics and a sparkline!
+The waterfall graph illustrates the unrealized amount your portfolio has gained (or lost) and the relative contribution of the assets.
+For example, you could have lost 90% on a stock, but if you only paid 100 dollars for that stock, then the impact on your portfolio may still be small.

 This is the data input sheet.
-As a user you are required to fill in this sheet with your data.
-The spreadsheet then makes use of the information inside this data sheet to perform all calculations.
-If you wish to change anything in the rest of the spreadsheet, then do so by making a change in the history sheet.
+As a user, you must fill in this sheet with your data.
+The spreadsheet then uses the information inside this datasheet to perform all calculations.
+If you wish to change anything in the rest of the spreadsheet, then do so by changing the history sheet.

-Arguably the most important sheet is located in the “Positions” tab.
-This sheet provides you with an overview of all your current holdings and includes key info such as average cost basis, portfolio allocation, cost basis, sector, industry, market cap, price change daily, purchase cost, position value, gains or losses and portfolio return.
+Arguably the most crucial sheet is located in the “Positions” tab.
+This sheet provides you with an overview of all your current holdings.
+It includes vital info such as average cost basis, portfolio allocation, cost basis, sector, industry, market cap, price change daily, purchase cost, position value, gains or losses, and portfolio return.

 Analysis of portfolio

 This sheet will provide you with a graphical overview of your investments which will help you in your future decision.
 You may gain some insights by assessing the different allocations within your portfolio and determining if re-balancing is necessary.
-Furthermore, you may gain insight in how well diversified your portfolio is by the industry and sector allocation.
-Finally, an overview of your balances per account is presented in the account balance graph.
+Furthermore, you may gain insight into how well diversified your portfolio is by the industry and sector allocation.
+Finally, the account balance graph presents an overview of your balances per account.
 Hover over with your mouse to view specific values.

 The final sheet on the investment tracker will provide you with an overview of all your returns over one holding period.
-In the drop-down list in cell “H4” you can chose whether you wish to view your total portfolio, cryptocurrencies or stocks.
+In the drop-down list in cell “H4,” you can choose whether you wish to view your total portfolio, cryptocurrencies, or stocks.
 The graphs in the sheet are linked dynamically, meaning they will change based on the values of the drop-down list and any changes made in the “History” sheet.
-The first chart will provide you with gains or losses for an individual asset, the second chart will provide you with your portfolio return.
-This is especially useful since one of your holdings may have lost 90% of its value, however, if you only spend a $100 dollar on that holding the impact on your total return might be minimal.
+The first chart will provide you with gains or losses for an individual asset; the second chart will provide your portfolio return.
+This is especially useful since one of your holdings may have lost 90% of its value; however, if you only spend $100 on that holding, the impact on your total return might be minimal.
 The final charts are gauge meters displaying your total return according to the money-weighted rate of return and the total amount of dividends received.

-In the Newsfeed sheet you can go to cell “D7” and click on the arrow and you will be presented with a drop-down list of all your stock holdings.
-Chose one stock holding and then click on the source of your chosing.
-For stocks you can chose from “Seeking Alpha” or from “Yahoo Finance”.
-If you are not interested in news from stocks, you can also chose to look up general news on cryptocurrency from “Cryptoninjas”, “Coindesk” or “Cointelegraph”.
+In the Newsfeed sheet, you can go to cell “D7” and click on the arrow, and the tracker will present you with a drop-down list of all your stock holdings.
+Chose one stock holding and then click on the source of your choosing.
+For stocks, you can select from “Seeking Alpha” or from “Yahoo Finance.”
+If you are not interested in news from stocks, you can also choose to look up general news on cryptocurrency from “Cryptoninjas,” “Coindesk,” or “Cointelegraph.”

-The next tool available for your use is the “Financial Summary”.
-This sheet extract a table from finviz.com.
-The table provides you financial information on a specific stock.
-Enter in cell “C3” the symbol of the stock you are interested in.
+The following tool available for your use is the “Financial Summary.”
+This sheet extracts a table from finviz.com.
+The table provides you with financial information on a specific stock.
+Enter in cell “C3,” the symbol of the stock of your interest.
 The table should update automatically.
-Unfortunatly, finviz only supports US stocks.
+Unfortunately, Finviz only supports US stocks.
 A graph displaying the historical price is also present.
-You can change the graph by entering a different date in cell “P4” up and till cell “P10”.
+You can change the chart by entering a different date in cell “P4” up and till cell “P10”.